ejonasson/twitter-catfacts/README.md

-Replace Donald Trump's tweets with cat facts.
+Replace the Tweets of Donald Trump (or any other twitter user) with cat facts.

-This is not intended to be political commentary.
-This is just my childish sense of humor.
+Currently only works on the desktop version of the Twitter site.
+You can change which user is being modified within the extension's "Options" menu.